1970 Pacific hurricane season: Storm names

-These names were used for storms that formed in the east Pacific Ocean this season.
-It is the same list used in the 1966 season.
-Names not retired from this list were used again in the 1974 season.
-Storms were named Norma, Orlene, Patricia, Rosalie, and Selma for the first time this season.
-Names not used this year are marked in gray.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1970.
+It was the same list used in the 1966 season, with the exception of Kristen, which replaced Kirsten.
+Storms were named Kristen, Norma, Orlene, Patricia, Rosalie, and Selma for the first time this season.
+The name Kristen was later respelled as Kirsten for 1974.

-One storm, Ione, was treated as one storm operationally but was found to have been two storms in post-analysis.
-Another storm, Dolores, was found to have been a tropical depression in post-season analysis and shouldn't have been named.

-The central Pacific used names and numbers from the west Pacific's typhoon list.
-One name— Dot— was required.
+One named storm, listed below, formed in the North Pacific between 140°W and the International Date Line in 1970.
+At the time, storm names within this region were assigned by the Joint Typhoon Warning Center on Guam.
+Named storms in the table above that crossed into the area during the season are noted (*).

+Retirement

-The name Adele was retired from this list for unknown reasons.
-It was replaced in the 1974 season with Aletta.
+The name Adele was later retired without explanation.
+It was replaced with Aletta for the 1974 season.

-This is the only time that the name Kristen was used.
-In the 1966 season the name Kirsten was used.
-It was changed to Kristen this year, perhaps due to a clerical error.
-In the 1974 season, it reverted to Kirsten.

 Administrative changes

 This is the first season that the Redwood City-based Eastern Pacific Hurricane Center started issuing advisories on tropical cyclones in the eastern north Pacific.
 It replaced the previous forecaster, Fleet Weather Central.

-The Central Pacific Hurricane Center started to issue advisories on tropical cyclones in its area of responsibility this season.
+Also. the Central Pacific Hurricane Center started to issue advisories on tropical cyclones in its area of responsibility this season.
 It replaced the Joint Hurricane Warning Center.